windfall-apps/mobile-developer-test/README.md

 From their feed, users can easily import or draw a contest.

-You can find an examples of publication and contest data models in the `assets/datasets` folder.
+You can find examples of publication and contest data models in the `assets/datasets` folder.

 # Exercise

 One of our mostly used widget allows users to see their feed and start a contest draw from the publication in 1 tap.

-Based on a set of contests and set of publications, you will have to check if a publication matches a contest to decide which screen to navigate to:
+Based on a set of contests and a set of publications, you will have to check if a publication match a contest to decide which screen to navigate to:

-- No contest matches the publication: navigate to "New contest draw" screen
+- No contests matches the publication: navigate to "New contest draw" screen
-- A contest matches the publication: navigate to "Contest details" screen
+- A contest match the publication: navigate to "Contest details" screen

 We prepared a Figma so you can see the UI and get the design system details at this URL https://www.figma.com/file/KnvjDIeWeLW3SOA0tlWddH/Lukky-Mobile-Engineer-test?node-id=0%3A1.